Which is the first National Park in India? Jim Corbett?

 16. Mukteshwar Temple

-Garjiya Temple is a famous Shakti Shrine of the state.
-This beautiful temple was constructed on top of a rock in the middle of the Kosi River.
+Garjiya Temple is a famous state Shakti Shrine.
+This beautiful temple was built on a rock in the middle of the Kosi River.
 It takes around 30 minutes to reach this holy temple from the Ramnagar bus stand.
 The occasion of Kartik Poornima is a mighty affair here.
 A big fair is organised for the thousands of devotees who attend during this time.

-Corbett Falls provides a picturesque view of white water from the Barhani Range.
-It has become a popular picnic spot.
-Kaldhungi is the closest region to the falls at a distance of 4 km.
-To reach the falls, tourists have to trek a short distance of 1.5 km.
+Corbett Falls provides a picturesque view of white water from the Barhani Range and has become a popular picnic spot.
+Kaldhungi is the closest region to the falls, at a distance of 4 km.
+To reach the falls, tourists must trek 1.5 km.

-The entry time is 8 am to 5 pm.
-It was closed in July and September for rainfall.
-The entry fee is 50 rupees per person.
-The Wheelers charge is 100 rupees.
+The entry time is 8 a.m. to 5 p.m.
+It was closed in July and September due to rainfall.
+The entry fee is 50 rupees per person, and the Wheelers’ charge is 100 rupees.

 Corbett Museum Kaladhungi

-The house of great naturalist Jim Corbett is now a heritage museum.
-It’s dedicated to the bravery of this renowned hunter with his items displayed here.
+The house of the great naturalist Jim Corbett is now a heritage museum.
+It’s dedicated to the bravery of this renowned hunter, and his items are displayed here.
 It’s near Kaladhungi at Choti Haldwani inside the park premises.
-Entry ticket costs rupees 10 for Indians and rupees 15 for foreigners.
+An entry ticket costs rupees 10 for Indians and rupees 15 for foreigners.

 Corbett Museum